2008 Sylvania 300

 The 2008 Sylvania 300 was the twenty-seventh race of the 2008 NASCAR Sprint Cup season and the first race of the Chase for the Sprint Cup.

+This race marked the Cup Series debut of the 2018, 2022, and 2024 NASCAR Cup Series Champion Joey Logano.

 Summary

 The 300-lap, 317.4 mi race was held on September 14 at the 1.058 mi New Hampshire Motor Speedway in Loudon, New Hampshire.
 ABC televised the race beginning at 1 pm US EDT with radio coverage by Performance Racing Network along with Sirius Satellite Radio starting at that same time.
 This was PRN's first race to be broadcast from NHMS as Motor Racing Network handled the June event following an agreement settled in May, almost one year following the purchase of the facility by Speedway Motorsports, Inc.